-A number of paranormal investigators believe that they have captured ghost voices on tape.
-Also known as electronic voice phenomena or EVP, phantom or ghost voices on tape are considered sound anomalies that may be evidence of a haunting at the location being investigated.
+A number of paranormal investigators believe they have captured ghost voices on tape.
+Also known as electronic voice phenomena or EVP, phantom or ghost voices on tape are explained as sound anomalies that may be evidence of a haunting at the location being investigated.

 Explaining Ghost Voices on Tape: Electronic Voice Phenomena (EVP)

-When investigators capture a ghost voice on tape or some other digital medium that wasn't audible during the recording session, that recorded voice is considered to be an electronic voice phenomenon (only heard electronically).
+When investigators capture a ghost voice on tape or some other digital medium that wasn't audible during the recording session, the recorded voice is considered to be an electronic voice phenomenon (only heard electronically).
 The acronym for electronic voice phenomenon is EVP, and it is a term that is commonly bandied about in paranormal investigation circles.
 There are several classifications of EVP.

 Class A EVP